Auties00/Cobalt/README.md

            .id(ThreadLocalRandom.current().nextInt()) // A random unique ID associated with the session .autodetectListeners(true) // Marks whether listeners marked with @RegisterListener should be automatically registered
-           .defaultSerialization(true) // Whether the default serialization mechanism should be used .automaticTextPreview(true) // Whether link previews should automatically be generated for texts containing links .version(new Version(2,2212,7)) // The default version of this client .url("wss://web.whatsapp.com/ws") // The URL of WhatsappWeb's Socket .description("WhatsappWeb4j") // The name of the service that is displayed in Whatsapp's devices tab
+           .defaultSerialization(true) // Whether the default serialization mechanism should be used .automaticTextPreview(TextPreviewSetting.ENABLED_WITH_INFERENCE) // Whether link previews should automatically be generated for texts containing links
+           .version(new Version(2,2212,7)) // The default version of this client
+           .url("wss://web.whatsapp.com/ws") // The URL of WhatsappWeb's Socket .description("WhatsappWeb4j") // The name of the service that is displayed in Whatsapp's devices tab